530

 3

-Domenico Rossetti was an Italian painter and engraver active mainly in Verona.
+Domenico Rossetti was an Italian painter and engraver active mainly in Verona, Republic of Venice.
 He was known for his wood engravings and etchings.

 3